jamesmugford/jm-talon-lite/README.md

 Who is this for?
 ===
-In it's current state, this is sufficient for the window manager uber nerds comfortable with:
+In its current state, this is sufficient for the window manager uber nerds comfortable with:

 * Tiling/scrolling WM
 * Vim/Emacs key bindings all the things